x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/moderated-recipients-exo/configure-moderated-recipients-exo.md

 ## Use the EAC to configure a moderated distribution group

 > [!NOTE]
-> The folowing steps are basically the same for all group types: distribution groups, mail-enabled security groups, dynamic distribution groups, and Microsoft 365 Groups.
+> The folowing steps are basically the same for all group types: distribution groups, mail-enabled security groups, dynamic distribution groups.
+Moderation for Microsoft 365 Group can only be configured using PowerShell, using the Set-UnifiedGroup command.

 A common scenario for moderation is to control email replies to large groups.
 In fact, groups with more than 5,000 members automatically have moderation configured.